bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/ConnectorAType_05lh3wrjD3fe$BEp5kTIqH/Documentation.md

-Indicate the type of A-end connector
+Indicates the type of A-end connector.